 - Add egg and vanilla and mix well.

-- Sift the dry part: flour, cinnamon, and salt and add them in two parts to the butter mixture.
+- Sift the dry ingredients or flour mixture: flour, cinnamon, and salt and add them in two parts to the butter mixture.
 Then add the nuts.

 - Mix everything together but don’t overwork the dough.
 It may be soft.

 - Pat it into a flat round, wrap in plastic, and refrigerate for at least an hour, until it relaxes and hardens.